Provide Winter Term or Summer Housing

 If you are able to offer temporary housing to students for winter term and/or for a summer, there are two ways that you can let us know of your interest:

 - Complete an online submission form.
-A member of the Career Services staff will make students aware of your housing opportunity.
+A member of the Career Center staff will make students aware of your housing opportunity.

 - Indicate your willingness to provide temporary housing in the last section of your ObieWeb profile under the options: I am willing to house students during the summer and Willing to house Winter Term students.